nextapps-de/mikado/README.md

 </root>
 ```

 You do not have to use data only, you can also use a payload <a href="#view">view</a> or the <a href="#state">state</a> property.
-This make using and re-using templates very flexible.
+Using them right increases the flexibility of template re-using.

-Now lets come to the __most important part__ when using caching properly.
+Now lets come to the most important part when using caching properly.
 Assume you have rendered the template above with caching enabled.
-Now you __manually__ change DOM attributes:
+Now you <u>manually</u> change DOM attributes:
 ```js
 var node = document.getElementsByClassName("active")[0];
 node.textContent = "manual change";